-Jodi Feinhor-Dennis, owner of Invironments in Boulder, creates a crisp and classy spread that's cool, but never cold—with natural touches such as pinecones and pears to bring in holiday warmth.
+Jodi Feinhor-Dennis, owner of Nesting Home Design in Boulder, creates a spread that's cool, but never cold—with natural touches that bring in holiday warmth.

 The Festive Flourishes: “The best option was a set of white oval plates contrasting with the woods.
 They just pop right off, then the brown bowls balance them out,” she says.
 The rock runner in the center of the table upstaged the idea of placemats, so Jodi opted to showcase the texture of the wood, along with other natural elements: pears, for their brilliance, and extra large pinecones that have “a unique sculptural and textural quality.”
 Against the backdrop of neutral hues, “it's the little hits of color that pull your eye across the table,” Feinhor-Dennis says.
 And for a touch of finery, she recommends that you “find something that's a jewelry piece.”
 Here, the Michael Aram handcrafted Twigware from Peppercorn in Boulder brings just the right amount of sparkle.

 Why It Works: “You can't go wrong when you add earthy elements to a project,” Feinhor-Dennis says.
 “If you look at the table, there's a layering of the woods and the rocks and the texture of the pinecones; then the smoothness of the plates rounds out the whole package.
 It's really great to do a more sophisticated slant on the holidays so it's not just the typical glitz.” nestinghomedesign.com

 The creative team at Happy Canyon Flowers—owner Kay Hall, Desie Yoder and Amy Keating—use a gorgeous variety of flowers to create an illustrious tablescape full of texture and dimension

 photo by Martin Crabb